Cover Image Credit: Wikipedia

 Sabarmati Ashram Events

 To promote the great philosophy and ideals of Gandhi, various events are held in the Sabarmati Ashram.
 Here is a list of some of them.
+It is interesting to know that Sabarmati ashram has always been involved with the welfare of the community.
+Take a look at the latest Sabarmati ashram events.

 1. Programme of 30th January: Gandhi Death Anniversary